 Stage 1: Pre-production The actors Pence and Hammer train to both move and look alike.
 Gym work and acting training produced two body shapes that matched the close similar physical presence of identical twins.

 Stage 2: The two actors simply acted out the scene with Pence wearing dots on his face.
 “Fincher described the effect as the ‘hockey’ mask”, explained Williams.
-As the plan was onlyacting with tracking dots cgi replace the face, hats and head bands were used to provide a clean line for Lola.
+As the plan was only replace the face, hats and head bands were used to provide a clean line for Lola.

 No one from Lola was on set for the twin’s scenes and no HDRs or special measurements were taken.
 (Although Fincher is extremely CGI savvy and one could argue no Lola VFX presence was needed).